 How to Paint Pumpkins:

 You can see these are about as cheap quality as they come.
-I got my pumpkins at the end of the fall season a couple of years ago.
-I'm not certain where I got mine, but knowing me, they were on clearance!
+I got these smaller pumpkins at the end of the fall season last year when they had seasonal decor on sale.

 I didn't end up using all of the paints I first intended.
 The metallic silver and gold acrylic paints looked great to me, so I just stuck with those.
 Use ANY acrylic paint color you like!